Can A Car Be Certified If It Was In An Accident?

 Yes, a vehicle that has been in an accident can be certified!

-A vehicle being certified is sort of like a background check: It’s not a declarative ruling that nothing bad ever happened, it simply means we like what we see.
+Classifying a “Certified Car” is sort of like performing a background check: It’s not a declarative ruling that nothing bad ever happened, it simply means we like what we see.

 Certified Cars are about meeting a standard, so if a car was in a very minor fender bender it is certainly possible for a dealer to say that vehicle is still of a very high quality.
 That being said, you can’t, or at least shouldn’t be able to, find a certified that has been in an accident requiring any type of meaningful repair, But…